waleed-gis/arcpy-tools/README.md

 Thus it will take non-catagorical rasters as input (pre and post) and will give output as percent change.

-- Python Script of PerChange tool: [PerChange.py](main/perchange/perchange_script.py)
+- ArcPy Script of PerChange tool: [PerChange_Script.py](main/perchange/perchange_script.py)

-- ArcGIS Pro Model for PerChange: [PerChange.pyt](main/perchange/perchange_model.py)
+- ArcGIS Pro Model for PerChange: [PerChange_Model.py](main/perchange/perchange_model.py)

+- ArcPy Jupyter Notebook for PerChange: [PerChange_Notebook.py](main/perchange/perchange_notebook.ipynb)
 ### Tool Specific Instructions

 - Input pre and post rasters as non catagorical rasters only (not land use rasters)
-- Define GeoDataBase & Workspace location
+- No need to define GeoDataBase & Workspace location
-- Define variable, country, and year's name (only if you are using py script)
+- Define variable, country, and year's name (only if you are using py ir ipynb script)
+- Use Jupyter Notebook if you want to automate this task to all countries at once.

 ---